2023 Summer Tibetan Study Program

 Once the application is submitted, the Tibet Fund will adhere to the following refund policy:

-An optional weekend pilgrimage to Tashi Jong, Palpung Sherabling monastery (Aug.
-1, 2), Bir Settlement and Chauntra and (Aug.
-3, 4) Tso Pema will be organized by the college.
+A mandatory weekend pilgrimage to Tashi Jong, Palpung Sherabling monastery (July 27), Bir Settlement and Chauntra and (July 28) Tso Pema (July 29-30) will be organized by the college.
 Students will share transportation cost, room charges and food during the tour.
-The expected cost for the entire tour is US $65 per head.
-This is not included in the US $500 payment.
+The expected cost for the entire tour is US$75 per head.
+This is not included in the US $525 payment.
 Our program coordinator will lead the tour and make all the arrangements.

-Please note that, we do not have group departure from Dharamsala once the summer program finishes at IBD.
+Please note that, we do not have group departure from Dharamsala once the summer program finishes at CHTS, Sarah.
 The parents and guardians are required to make their own arrangements for your child’s travel plan.

 The primary focus of this course will be how one can achieve a deeper level of mental peace, tranquility and stability through the implementation of tools and methods which are found in Tibetan Buddhism.
 The class will also discuss traditional methods on how one can enhance loving kindness, compassion and warm heartedness feeling which are basic source of joy for oneself and for the others at large.
 As such in each session, in addition to lectures by and discussion sessions with visiting faculty, there will be short guided meditation.

-- Tibetan Language for Beginners and Intermediate – Instructor: Mrs. Wang Bhomo, Ms. Dhondup Dolma and Mr. Tamdin Dorjee
+- Tibetan Language for Beginners and Intermediate– Instructor: Mrs. Wang Bhomo, Ms. Dhondup Dolma and Ven.
+Thinley Tharchin.

 Reference Material: Tibetan Language for beginners, CHTS, Sarah publications (sold at you CHTS, Sarah)